sebastiand208/Python-Exercises-Summer-2024/README.md

 1. Creating the repository on GitHub

-The first step is to create a repository (repo) on GitHub.
+The first step is to create a repository (repo) on GitHub. yo